 During the next broadcast, I had to choose how to depict various people by choosing between two images: one putting them in a positive light, the other a negative one.
 I also had to choose whether or not to run an advert for a toy that apparently overheated and could put kids in danger.
 The choices you make end up affecting how much money you make but also sway the nation's opinion of celebrities, the government, and even the news anchor.

-Only the first three chapters of Not For Broadcast are available in the Early Access version released on Steam today.
-Developer NotGames plans on making a total of ten chapters with the help of feedback from players.
+Only the first three chapters of Not For Broadcast are available in the Early Access version on Steam.
+Developer NotGames plans on making a total of 10 chapters with the help of feedback from players.
 It's worth checking out already and with the mix of fast challenges, viewing breaks, and decision making, I can see it being able to hold my attention for the duration of those planned chapters.